14H034160212/HHH-An-Online-Question-Answering-System-for-Medical-Questions/Medical_knowledge_graph_establishment/MedicalKBQA/README.md

 You need to run `GUI.py` and you will see and use the GUI interface.

 ## To run the command line interface
-Step 3: You can also run `chatbot_graph.py` which will allow you to chat in command line interface.
+You can run `chatbot_graph.py` which will allow you to chat in command line interface.

 ## To run the website
-Step 4: You can also run `server.py` to chat on the website.
+You can run `server.py` to chat on the website.